 With a busy school year in sight and new insurance risks on the horizon, now is a great time to make sure your insurance policies are up to snuff.
 Talk to your insurance agent about any big changes in your life before the first bell rings.
 Here are a few scenarios that could apply to you.

-Some homeowners, renters and condo policies offer off-premises theft coverage, which could help Tina recoup her loss in this scenario.
+Some homeowners, renters and condo policies offer off-premises theft coverage, which could help you or your child recoup the loss in this scenario.
 But not all policies include this protection.
-For example, in several New York counties, off-premises theft coverage is very expensive, so it’s optional, Wukovits said.
 Talk to your insurance agent to learn how your child’s belongings would be protected at college.
 Typically, parents’ homeowners, renters or condo coverage would protect a child’s possessions at school from fire, water and other perils named in the policy.
-But there’s a limit – usually 10 percent of the personal property coverage for the parents’ main residence, Wukovits said.
+But there’s a limit – usually 10% of the personal property coverage for the parents’ main residence.